msysbio/microbetag/index.md

 Then, **after lunching Cytoscape**, you may visit the [Cytoscape Appstore](https://apps.cytoscape.org/apps/mgg) and install MGG by pressing the `Install` button.
 Alternatively, you may click `Apps > App manager..` after lunching Cytoscape, then search for "microbetag" in the pop-up box and click  "Install".

 Once MGG is installed, you are ready to use `microbetag` either on the fly, by providing an OTUs/ASVs (amplicon data) and optionally a network, if you already have one, or locally, if you want to apply the annotations on your own bins/MAGs.
-In the last case, you will also have to install [Docker](https://www.docker.com) or [Singularity](https://sylabs.io) and pull the `microbetag` image that allows you to do so (see [Tutorials](docs/tutorials/tutorials.md) for more).
+In the last case, you will also have to install [Docker](https://www.docker.com) or [Singularity](https://sylabs.io) and pull the `microbetag` image that allows you to do so (see [Additional tutorials](docs/tutorials/tutorials.md) for more).

 {: .important-title }
 > HOW TO USE AND INTERPRET MICROBETAG's FINDINGS
 >
-> For a thorough description of the app, please check the [Cytoscape App](docs/cytoApp) tab.
+> For a thorough description of the app, please check the [Cytoscape App](docs/mgg_tutorials/mgg_totorials.md) tab.

 In addition, `microbetag`'s annotations are also available through its [Application Programming Interface (API)](docs/api).